-As you work through the exercises in this book, you will want to isolate certain devices to use.
-You can target NerveCenter's monitoring activities to a particular set of nodes by assigning them a unique property group.
+With NerveCenter, you target the product's monitoring activities to a particular set of nodes.
+This is done by assigning them an appropriate property group.

 - What are property groups and properties

 - How to create a new property group

 - How to create a new property

 - How to assign a property group to a particular set of nodes